-Tamaudun is a World Heritage sites on Okinawa which was built in the 1500s by King Sho Shin as the royal mosoleum for the Ryukyu Kingdom.
-You can fool the ancient history of Ryukyu.
-It is easy to access from Naha-city, there are parking lots available.
+Tamaudun is a World Heritage site on Okinawa which was built in the 1500s by King Sho Shin as the royal mausoleum for the Ryukyu Kingdom.
+You can feel the ancient history of Ryukyu.
+It is easy to get there from Naha-city, there is parking available.

 - Phone number0988-85-2861